Jeppeerixon/Jeppeerixon/README.md

 - 👋 Hi, I’m @jeppeerixon1
 - 👀 I’m interested in ...
 Parkour & Python
 - 🌱 I’m currently learning ...
 Flask and other Python frameworks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ See my latest finished project here: https://flaskml-demo.herokuapp.com/
 - 📫 How to reach me ... @jeppeerixon on instagram

 <!---